bluesky66-dev/kibana/x-pack/plugins/security/README.md

 ### Can an action trigger multiple events?

-- A request to HyperSec Kibana can perform a combination of different operations, each of which should be captured as separate events.
+- A request to Kibana can perform a combination of different operations, each of which should be captured as separate events.
 - Operations that are performed on multiple resources (**bulk operations**) should be logged as separate events, one for each resource.